 Water and pure alcohol are exceptions to the rule, not the norm.
 These beverages have a direct path into your blood.
-Therefore the Watchtower is correct.
+Therefore the organization is correct.
 If a doctor tells you to abstain from alcohol you should not inject it into your veins.

-What the Watchtower doesn't tell you is the obvious.
+What the organization doesn't tell you is the obvious.
 Injecting alcohol into your veins is not the same as injecting blood.
 One is reckless and disrespects the sacredness of life.
 There is no good reason to inject alcohol into your veins.
 The other is a proven medical procedure that attempts to preserve and honor the gift of life God gave us.

 Everyone is entitled to their opinions, but refusing blood transfusions is a serious matter.
 If you're a JW and need a transfusion, your life depends upon what you decide.

 Jesus brought with him a new understanding that made the law of Moses unnecessary.

 Even the law abiding Pharisees broke the Sabbath law in life or death emergency situations, - or to be humane.
 Luke 13:14-17

 Jesus did not teach disrespect for life.
 He healed the sick on the Sabbath even when there was no emergency.

 The Bible says Jesus resurrected Lazarus from the dead.
 Read about Christ's compassion.
 Jesus wept.
 Those who respect human life and try to save it like Jesus did, are following the example of Christ.
 John 11:1-44; Luke 10:25-37

 Sometimes less is more.
 Jesus taught us that we don't need the Mosaic law to please God.
 All we need is the compassion of Christ.
 He has the words of eternal life.
 John 6:67,68.